nilisha-jais/Musicophilia/README.md

 ### Note
 To contribute to the project
--Fork the repository
+- Fork the repository
--Clone your forked copy to the project
+- Clone your forked copy to the project
 ```sh
 git clone https://github.com/<your_user_name>/Musicophilia.git
 ```